 5.Disable WordPress Heartbeat

-This feature is to show plugin notifications, and does auto-draft.
+This feature shows plugin notifications and does auto-draft.
 It invokes it frequently, which leads to regular RAM consumption.
 On shared hosting, the situation gets severely worse.
 So control it through Perfmatters.

 6.Use CF DNS or Premium DNS

 Free DNS is cluttered with a lot of domains and runs on overloads.
 Its situation is not different from shared hosting.
 So either use premium DNS or Cloudflare’s DNS service, which is one of the fastest.

 Setting up a proxy server is not only a better idea for decreasing load on the origin server but also acts as a safeguard against cyberattacks.

 But it is recommended for only static websites, for dynamic websites, use Cloudflare Enterprise, which is freely available at Rocket.